 Single Pulse TMS

-In addition to this, TMS pulses can be applied to probe changes in excitability as a function of pharmaceutical interventions or repetitive TMS.
-Here, the delivery of TMS to the motor cortex can be used as vehicle to understand whether these interventions have changed cortico-spinal excitability using the motor evoked potential (MEP).
-For instance, Darmani et al. (2016) administered GABA-AR antagonists and then used TMS to reveal that the drug decreased the motor threshold.
-This suggests that the drug increased excitability of the cortex as it was subsequently easier for TMS to evoke a certain amplitude of MEP.
+Furthermore, TMS pulses can be employed to examine changes in excitability resulting from pharmaceutical interventions or repetitive TMS.
+By targeting the motor cortex with TMS, researchers can assess whether these interventions alter cortico-spinal excitability, measured by the motor evoked potential (MEP).
+For example, in a study by Darmani et al., (2016), GABA-AR antagonists were administered, and subsequent TMS application revealed a decrease in the motor threshold.
+This indicates that the drug enhanced cortical excitability, as it became easier to evoke a specific amplitude of MEP through TMS.

 Paired-Pulse TMS (ppTMS)

-Conversely, using two TMS coils to study inter-cortical connections, it becomes possible to examine the interactions between the motor cortex in the left and right hemisphere (Chen et al., 2003 for hierarchical connections between the visual system, such as V5 and V1, V2 and V3 (Walsh & Pascual-Leone, 2005).
+Furthermore, the use of two TMS coils facilitates the investigation of inter-cortical connections, enabling the examination of interactions between the motor cortex in the left and right hemisphere (Chen et al., 2003).
+This approach is particularly useful for studying hierarchical connections within the visual system, such as V5 and V1, V2 and V3 (Pascual-Leone and Walsh 2001).

 Repetitive Transcranial Magnetic Stimulation (rTMS)

-In one example by Chen et al. (1997), the application of rTMS for 15 minutes at 0.9 Hz to the left motor cortex led to a noted decrease in the amplitude of motor evoked potentials (MEPs) in a prolonged effect that lasted for at least 15 minutes.
+For instance, Chen et al., (1997) conducted a study where rTMS was applied to the left motor cortex at a frequency of 0.9 Hz for 15 minutes.
+This approach resulted in a notable decrease in the amplitude of motor evoked potentials (MEPs) that persisted for at least 15 minutes.

 Theta-Burst Stimulation (TBS)